 Change Your Story

-To put the story into your context, change “English” with any skill that you want to acquire and adjust the other elements of the story accordingly.
+To put the story into your context, change “English” with any skill that you want to acquire (origami paper folding, for example) and adjust the other elements of the story accordingly.
 For example, ” I know someone who can play the piano like a master, and he’s only ten years old.
 He plays piano all the time, and not just once a week for a half hour.”

 That’s why they called him Master!